madeleineforbes/gwenbell.com/content.md

 29. I know the entire stack of my site.
 That means from the base level of the server, to the top level of the design, I know the guts.
 Because I created them or set them up.
 30. I learned Git and the basics of Linux simultaneously.
 That was cool.
 31. I published [Git Commit](http://git.gwenbell.com) once I got far enough up the mountain I could pass back what I've learned.
 I published _Git Commit_ because I think it's cool enough you'll get something out of learning it, too.
+32. Malware.
+It can't be injected into my site without me knowing about it.
+Like a charm, Git offers protection against evil doings.
+33. I became an engineer when I started using Git.

 <hr />